echo-health/training-materials/config.md

     - to debug this, let's use exec: `kubectl exec <pod name> -it -- /bin/sh` (`-it` means interactive, `-- /bin/sh` is what command we are running)
     - and run `ls /etc/config` to find out the filename we mounted the config map as.
     - It appears to be named "environment" because that's what we wrote in the config map.
 Open up `main.go` and figure out what's wrong, and suggest how we fix this :D

+## Secret information
+Config maps allow you to configure applications differently depending on where they're running, like the namespace or cluster they are deployed to, but the information is completely open.
+Secrets work vastly the same way as config maps but encode the data they are given in base64, then decode it when it is given to the application. _Note that this is encoding, not encryption_.

+They also have a different category when it comes to kubernetes access control, meaning if you had a tiered access system for developers, you could limit the amount of secret data shown to developers.